sandy road

 The colours of St Ann Range

-About 15km from our campsite, I passed the Arrabury Station turn off and the road connecting to the Cordillo Downs Road.
+About 15km from our campsite, I passed the Arrabury Station turnoff and the road connecting to the Cordillo Downs Road.
 I had hoped to take this shortcut to the Burke Development Road but unfortunately it was still closed.
 I had no choice but to continue all the way to the end of Arrabury Road, a route adding a further 70km to my journey!
 At least there was a way through!

 Here the route crossed the eastern fringe of the Sturt Stoney Desert.
 The stark landscape was like a sea of gibber (stones) with the only trees being those that lined the occasional creek.
-At 45km, I stopped at the ruin of what was probably an old outstation.
+At 45km, I stopped at the ruins of what was probably an old outstation.
 The wooden posts had stood defiant for possibly a century of harsh, weathering climate and white ants.
 The nearby Arabie Creek would have been the water supply for the stock, most likely sheep judging by the size of the remaining fence posts.
 I can’t imagine what the stock lived off, and how harsh the existence would have been for those pioneering settlers.
 This was winter, so summer out here would be extreme.

 The remaining posts of the outstation shelter.
 There are patterns made by white ants – must have given them dental issues – the wood is still so hard!